-BI-380 Biodiversity and Conservation Biology
+BI-380 Biodiversity and Conservation Biology LASC Categories: LAB

-LASC Categories: LAB
+Prerequisites: BI-140, BI-141, BI-202, and BI-203 with a grade of C- or above.

-Prerequisites: BI-140, BI-141, BI-202, and BI-203.
 A theoretical and quantitative approach to species, genetic, ecosystem and community diversity in the context of modern conservation biology principles.
-Three lecture hours and three laboratory hours per week.
+Three lecture hours and three laboratory hours per week